Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Experiments with multi-layer networks

-The experiments set-up is similar to the one in Section~\ref{sec: school}.
+The experiments set-up is similar to the one in Sect.~\ref{sec: school}.
 While computing the node degree and the betweenness centrality, the graph edges are weighted by either the background ($\{ p^b_{i,t} \}$) or the analyzed ($\{ p^a_{i,t} \}$) layer probabilities.
-Since the layer information is unattainable \textit{a priori}, background networks are set to be homogeneous (i.e $\{ p^b_{1,t} \equiv p^b_{2,t} \equiv p^b_{3,t} \equiv p^b_{4,t} \equiv p^b_{5,t}\}$).
+Since the layer information is unattainable \textit{a priori}, background networks are set to be homogeneous (i.e.,$\{ p^b_{1,t} \equiv p^b_{2,t} \equiv p^b_{3,t} \equiv p^b_{4,t} \equiv p^b_{5,t}\}$).
 The evolution of the infected number, issued from a Monte Carlo test of 10 simulations, is illustrated in Fig.~\ref{fig:I_layer}.
 The stand deviation is represented by colored transparent zones.
-We also display the result of using exact $\{ p_{i,t}\}$ (instead of $\{ p^b_{i,t}\}$ (red) or $\{ p^a_{i,t}\}$(green) ) for vaccination in yellow.
+We also display the result of using exact $\{ p_{i,t}\}$ (instead of $\{ p^b_{i,t}\}$ (red) or $\{ p^a_{i,t}\}$(green)) for vaccination in yellow.
 This curve is thus considered as the optimal target for the assimilation-based strategy.
-When vaccinating the nodes with the highest degree, a substantial advantage of the DA approach (solid green line) compared to the background (solid red line) one, can be noticed in all six sub-figures of Fig.~\ref{fig:I_layer}.
-In fact, both the maximum infected number and the averaged standard deviation have been significantly reduced, as confirmed in table.~\ref{table:3}.
-On the contrary, DA gives much less impact when selecting the individuals with highest centrality as shown by dashed lines in Fig.~\ref{fig:I_layer}.
-A reasonable explanation could be the phenomena of brokerage \cite{Kwon2020}.
+When vaccinating the nodes with the highest degree, a substantial advantage of the DA approach (solid green line) compared to the background one (solid red line), can be noticed in all 6 sub-figures of Fig.~\ref{fig:I_layer}.
+In fact, both the maximum infected number and the average standard deviation have been significantly reduced, as confirmed in Table~\ref{table:3}.
+On the other hand, DA has much less impact when selecting the individuals with the highest centrality, as shown by the dashed lines in Fig.~\ref{fig:I_layer}.
+A reasonable explanation for this could be the phenomenon of brokerage \cite{Kwon2020}.
 The endpoints of the few inter-layer edges play an essential role in virus spread.
-These nodes, also known as ``broker'', do not necessarily own a high degree in the graph.
-However, since many shortest paths pass by them from one layer to another, the betweenness centrality may peak at these nodes with or without adjusting $\{ p_{i,t}\}$.
-Such fact shows that when the precise knowledge of inhomogeneous infectious probability is out of reach, proceeding with highest centrality might be a robust choice.
-Nevertheless, both the dashed green line and the dashed red line are dominated by the solid green line (assimilated networks with highest degree) in all six sub-figures. \\
+These nodes, also known as "broker", do not necessarily have a high degree in the graph.
+However, since many of the shortest paths pass by them from one layer to another, the betweenness centrality may peak at these nodes with or without adjusting $\{ p_{i,t}\}$.
+This fact shows that when precise knowledge about inhomogeneous infectious probability is out of reach, proceeding with the highest centrality might be a robust choice.
+Nevertheless, both the dashed green line and the dashed red line are dominated by the solid green line (assimilated networks with the highest degree) in all 6 sub-figures. \\